Home Page > Supplementary Information > Train Protection & Warning System

 |Table 1: Allocation of Transmitter Loop Frequencies.|

-Standard TPWS, using one OSS as described earlier, is generally capable of stopping a train travelling at up to 75 m.p.h. inside the safe overrun distance.
+Standard TPWS, with OSS loops placed no more than 450 metres from the signal as described earlier, is generally capable of stopping a train travelling at up to 75 m.p.h. inside the safe overrun distance.
 By installing an extra OSS (termed the OSS+) at a greater distance from the signal, the effectiveness of TPWS for higher speed applications can be increased.
 This type of fitment is called 'TPWS+'.
 The OSS+ trigger loop is normally placed 750 metres from the signal, with the arming loop a further 29.5 metres in rear, resulting in a set speed of 68 m.p.h. for passenger trains.
 The OSS+ can stop a train approaching at the maximum permissible speed, leaving the standard OSS only having to deal with trains approaching at a speed below the set speed of the OSS+.

 |Fig. 4: TPWS+.|